-www.papaCambridge.com Centres should keep Pages 1 and 2 of the duplicate sheets securely and return them to the candidate on the day of the Practical Test so that they can be used during cooking.
-The duplicate sheets must be collected in at the end of the practical assessment and held securely at the Centre until the publication of results.
+Centres should keep the Preparation Sheets securely.
+The duplicate copies should be returned to the candidates on the day of the Practical Test so that they can be used during cooking.
+The duplicate sheets must be collected in at the end of the Practical Test and held securely at the Centre until the publication of results.

-Centres should give Page 3 (Shopping List) to the teacher as soon as it is completed, so that he or she can order ingredients for each candidate.
+Centres should give the Shopping List to the teacher as soon as it is completed, so that he or she can order ingredients for each candidate.